Saghen/blink.cmp/doc/configuration/reference.md

   -- When false, will not show the completion window automatically when in a snippet show_in_snippet = true,

+  -- When true, will show the completion window after accepting a completion and then backspacing into a keyword show_on_backspace_after_accept = true,

-  -- When true, will show the completion window after backspacing into keywords and show_on_backspace = false,
+  -- When true, will show the completion window after entering insert mode and backspacing into keyword show_on_backspace_after_insert_enter = true,

   -- When true, will show the completion window after typing any of alphanumerics, `-` or `_` show_on_keyword = true,